The Founder's Guide to

 Frequently Asked Questions

-Work-Bench focuses on early-stage enterprise software startups, particularly in sectors like cybersecurity, AI, and SaaS.
-The firm looks for strong go-to-market strategies and a clear vision from founders.
+Work-Bench focuses on early-stage enterprise software startups, particularly in sectors like cybersecurity, AI, and infrastructure.
+They look for strong go-to-market strategies and innovative solutions to enterprise challenges.

 Founders can submit their pitches through the Work-Bench website at work-bench.com.
-It is advisable to include a detailed business plan and market analysis in the pitch deck.
+It is advisable to include a clear business model and market strategy in the pitch deck.

-What makes Work-Bench different from other venture capital firms?
+What makes Work-Bench different from other VC firms?

 What is the typical check size for investments?

-What kind of post-investment involvement does Work-Bench have?
+What kind of post-investment support does Work-Bench provide?

 All trademarks, logos and brand names are the property of their respective owners.
 All company, product and service names used in this website are for identification purposes only.
 Use of these names, trademarks, and brands does not imply endorsement.